2. Summary of Significant Accounting Policies

 ii.
 Transactions and Balances:

-Transactions in foreign currencies are translated into functional currency of the Company at rates prevailing at the date of the transaction.
-Foreign exchange gain or losses resulting from the settlement of such transactions and from translation of monetary assets and liabilities denominated in foreign currencies at the year-end exchange rates are generally recognised in Profit & Loss and reported with in Foreign exchange gain/(losses), except when deferred in other comprehensive income as qualifying cashflow hedges.
+transactions and from translation of monetary assets and liabilities denominated in foreign currencies at the year-end exchange rates are generally recognised in Profit & Loss and reported with in Foreign exchange gain/(losses), except when deferred in other comprehensive income as qualifying cashflow hedges.

 Non-monetary items that are measured in times of historical cost in a foreign currency are translated using the exchange rates at the dates of the transaction.
-Non-monetary items (other than investment in shares of Subsidiaries, Joint Ventures, and Associates) carried at Fair Value that are denominated in foreign currencies are translated at the exchange rates prevailing at the date when the Fair Value was determined.
-Exchange component of the gain or loss arising on fair valuation of nonmonetary items is recognised in line with the gain or loss of the item that gave rise to such exchange difference.
+Non¬ monetary items (other than investment in shares of Subsidiaries, Joint Ventures, and Associates) carried at Fair Value that are denominated in foreign currencies are translated at the exchange rates prevailing at the date when the Fair Value was determined.
+Exchange component of the gain or loss arising on fair valuation of non-monetary items is recognised in line with the gain or loss of the item that gave rise to such exchange difference.

-e.
+f.
 Revenue Recognition:

 The Company derives revenue primarily from software development, maintenance of software/hardware and allied services, sale of software licenses, subscriptions for services and ecommerce.

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
-The transaction price of goods sold, and services rendered is net of variable consideration on account of various discounts and schemes offered by the Company as part of the contract.
+The transaction price of goods sold, and services rendered is net of variable consideration on account of various discounts and schemes offered by the Company as part of the

+contract.
 The Company recognised revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the company's activities as described below.

 i.
 Time and Material Contracts